run-ai/docs/docs/Administrator/Cluster-Setup/node-downtime.md

-## Rejoin Node into Kubernetes Cluster
+## Rejoin a Node into the Kubernetes Cluster

 To rejoin a node to the cluster follow the following steps: